egyzilla/egyzillaBlog/README.md

-# Hi, and welcome to my Egyzilla Site's repository
+# Hi, and welcome to my Egyzilla's Blog repository